LooDaHu/R-benchmark/README.md

 # R benchmark

-This action helps you timing the run-time of your R code, and save the timing result in your repository.
+This action helps you timing the run-time of your R code, and saves the timing result in your repository.

 ## Prerequisite